WordPress/gutenberg/packages/create-block/docs/external-template.md

 ### `variants`

 Variants are used to create variations for a template.
-Variants can override any `defaultValues` by provided their own.
+Variants can override any `defaultValues` by providing their own.

 ```js
 module.exports = {